-Our executive officers' total direct compensation consists of four elements:
+Our executive officers' total compensation consists of four elements:

-- (1) base salary; - (2) MBO Performance Based At Risk Cash Compensation, no portion of which is guaranteed; - (3) stock-based compensation; and - (4) the same benefits, including 401(k) matching, that we provide to all employees.
+- (1) base salary, - (2) MBO Performance Based At Risk Cash Compensation, no portion of which is guaranteed, - (3) stock-based compensation, and - (4) the same benefits, including 401(k) matching, that we provide to all employees.

 The MBO - Performance Based - At Risk Cash Compensation is the only element that does not apply to all employees.
-Individual Performance MBOs are available only to employees at the director level and above.
+Employees at the director level and above are eligible to receive Performance MBOs.

-We consider many factors in determining the amounts we grant to our executives for each of the above three compensation elements.
+We consider many factors in determining the amounts we grant to our executives for each of the first three compensation elements listed above.
 These factors include:

-- company-wide performance, including achievement of corporate objectives; - the Compensation Committee's assessment of our CEO's and executive officers' individual performance; - competitive compensation practices; - · increased efficiencies and process improvements; - · effective collaboration and teamwork; - individual expertise, skills and knowledge; - the need to retain and motivate; - · the impact an individual's judgment has on our success or failure; and - · the advice of the Compensation Committee's independent compensation consultant.
+- company-wide performance, including achievement of corporate objectives; - the Compensation Committee's assessment of our CEO's and executive officers' individual performance; - · competitive compensation practices; - increased efficiencies and process improvements; - · effective collaboration and teamwork; - · individual expertise, skills and knowledge; - the need to retain and motivate; - \cdot $\;$ the impact an individual's judgment has on our success or failure; and - the advice of the Compensation Committee's independent compensation consultant.